johnbarton/paper-bnAb-flexibility/molecular_dynamics/README.md

 This folder contains supporting material for MD simulation results presented in

-### Ovchinnikov, Louveau, Barton, Karplus and Chakraborty, submitted to eLife, 2017
+### Ovchinnikov, Louveau, Barton, Karplus and Chakraborty

 Matlab data files and scripts for generating the figures are described below.